Welcome to the CDH!

 We appreciate your support, and we hope you are encouraged and helped by the many resources available here.

-Greetings in Messiah’s Name.
-You are receiving this notification for the Call to Papers for the 2020 Council on Dispensational Hermeneutics because you are a subscriber to the CDH blog or distribution list.
-Please check out the subject matter and location for this...
+Greetings in Messiah's Name.
+You are receiving this notification for the Call to Papers for the 2019 Council on Dispensational Hermeneutics because you are a subscriber to the CDH blog.
+Please check out the subject matter and location for this year's Council.
+We hope...